transifex/transifex-javascript/packages/angular/projects/tx-native-angular-sdk/README.md

 Uses `Translation Service` internally to add the instance.

-The html selector is `tx-instance`.
+The html selector is `ws-instance`.

 This is an example of use for the instance component: